Jon and Linda Brorson Climbing Wall

 Our state-of-the-art indoor climbing wall and traverse wall add an athletic and adventurous component to each user’s workout.
 Rock climbing is an incredible sport for all individuals that calls upon the mind and body to work in harmony.
 This sport also builds a combination of flexibility, strength, balance, and endurance to ascend a rock face through a sequence of planned moves.

 The 26’ high x 12’ wide climbing wall is equipped with three routes and has 75 holds that can be changed to vary routes and meet all climbing levels.
 The 11’ wide 19’ high transverse wall does not require a rope or harness and allows new users to become familiar with climbing in a safe environment while allowing experienced climbers to challenge themselves and work on perfecting skills.

-- The climbing wall is closed for summer.
-Check back for fall hours.
+The climbing wall is closed during the summer.
+Check back for fall 2015 hours.

 - All individuals interested in the climbing wall must present a valid NPU ID card for general admittance into the facility.

 - Participants must check in with the climbing wall attendant and sign a waiver and release of liability form.
 It is NPU policy that individuals under the age of 18 must have a parent or guardian’s signature on the required form prior to participation.
 A parent or guardian can fax the signed waiver to: (773) 244-5269, Attention: Ericka Hopper.

 - A climbing wall attendant must be present for patrons to climb.

 The climbing wall is a great way for groups to promote team spirit, unity, and trust by experiencing the challenges the way together.
 Interested parties must be affiliated with NPU and can reserve a climbing time outside of normal climbing hours with Sue Zimmer, athletic facilities director, by email or by phone at extension 5673.
 A small fee may apply.